-I was provided an optional traditional veil and a 'one size fits all' Andean dress, but I chose to wear my own dress.
-Ari was given a traditional colourful poncho and hat and in classic Ari style, he wore it all.
+I was provided optional Andean clothing, a traditional veil and a 'one size fits all' Peruvian wedding dress, but I chose to wear my own dress.
+Ari was also given traditional Peruvian clothing: a colourful poncho and hat.
+In classic Ari style, he wore it all.

 During the ceremony there were four Andean flutes and a drum that played traditional Andean songs.